Table Of Contents

 Check this out:

-We see this as yet another cloud cost visibility issue because once you understand who, what, why, and how you spend your cloud budget, it is much easier to determine whether your investment is paying off.
+We see this as yet another cloud cost visibility issue because once you understand how you’re spending your cloud budget, it’s much easier to determine whether your investment is paying off.

 For example, you can identify which processes, teams, or products consume the most cloud resources, analyze each one’s return on investment, and cut their spending in favor of the best performers.